eflautt/ga-data-science/lessons/lesson-1/readme.md

 - Verify the quality of the data (feedback loop -> 1)

 ##### MINE: Prepare, structure, and clean the data
-Often times the our data will need to be cleaned prior preforming the analysis:
+Often times, our data will need to be cleaned prior performing the analysis:

 Common steps include:
 - Sample the data, determine sampling methodology